Tricuspid Valve Repair Surgery

 You may need a tricuspid valve repair if your valve is leaky or doesn't open and close

-properly.
-You may need surgery to correct a birth defect or damage to the valve from
+correctly.
+You may need surgery to correct a birth defect.
+Or to correct damage to

-endocarditis, an infection of your heart tissue.
-When the problem is just with the
+the valve from endocarditis, an infection of your heart tissue.
+When the problem is

-tricuspid valve, successful valve repair could help you regain energy and endurance.
+just with the tricuspid valve, successful valve repair could help you regain energy

+and endurance.
 However, isolated repair of the tricuspid valve alone is rare.
-Surgeons usually repair
+Surgeons

 What are the risks of a tricuspid valve repair?

-Tricuspid valve repair is major surgery that requires general anesthesia.
+Tricuspid valve repair is major surgery.
+It requires general anesthesia.
 This means

-you will be put to sleep and will not feel pain during the surgery.
+you will be put to sleep and won't feel pain during the surgery.
 Any general anesthesia

 has the risk of heart or brain injury.
 Major surgery also carries the risk of blood